Richard-Kruschinski/k9-kvstore/README.md

 ---

+## Motivation

+I built K-9 to deepen my understanding of how storage engines operate beneath modern databases and to practice Rust in a real, low-level context.
+Rust's ownership model, its focus on safety without sacrificing performance, and its strong support for zero-copy patterns make it an ideal language for implementing binary formats and storage systems.

+The goal was to implement the core components manually:

+- a custom binary serialization format,
+- explicit deserialization and parsing logic,
+- CRC32-based integrity checking,
+- and a persistent on-disk layout.

+This project allowed me to apply Rust’s systems programming concepts in practice and gain hands-on experience with file I/O, memory handling, and robust error management.
+K-9 is intentionally compact, but it demonstrates core ideas found in real-world databases and embedded storage engines.

+---

 ## Why “K-9”?
 The project is named **K-9** because it behaves a bit like a quick retrieval dog.
 You throw data at it, and it fetches it back **fast**, **reliably**, and without hesitation.